m-lab/website/_pages/developers.md

 ### How to select an M-Lab server for testing

 Client developers are welcome to use any production M-Lab site according to their preference and testing plans.
 However, developers should keep in mind that certain servers can encounter disruption or administrative maintenance with short to no notice.
 Planning should allow for changes in availability for servers.
+The easiest and recommended way to deal with changing server availability is to use our directory service.

 We provide a directory service named [mlab-ns](http://mlab-ns.appspot.com/admin/map/ipv4/all) that provides structured data on the availability of servers on the platform.
 By default, the mlab-ns service provides the client with the address of one of the servers geographically closest to the user.
 However, other information is available within mlab-ns based on the parameters provided to the API, including a list of all available servers.
 Applications should not cache values returned by mlab-ns for a long time; we recommended that maintainers’ applications query the service in real time to ensure the availability of any server and to monitor for new servers on the platform.
 This is important whether or not a client bases its selection of geographic closeness.
-Applications may want to invalidate the cache and query mlab-ns again when a previously cached mlab-ns server fails to connect.
+At a minimum, we recommend applications invalidate their cache and query mlab-ns again when the connection fails to a server name cached from an old mlab-ns response.

 For more information on the mlab-ns directory service, please refer to the [M-Lab NS Design Document](https://github.com/m-lab/mlab-ns/blob/master/DESIGN_DOC.md).